zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

         }

 This starts by making a call to **kendo.data.DataSource.create()** and passes in the options.
-This Kendo function will look at the options object and return the dataSource, if it contains one.
+This Kendo UI function will look at the options object and return the dataSource, if it contains one.
 If the options object did not contain a dataSource then a new empty DataSource is created and returned.

 Next we bind the **\_refresh()** function to the "change" event on the dataSource.